Children's Health (health care system): Children's Medical Center Research Institute at UT Southwestern

 Children's Health is affiliated with University of Texas Southwestern Medical Center, one of the country's leading medical education and biomedical research institutions.
 Many UT Southwestern professors practice medicine at the nearby Children's Medical Center Dallas.
 The Children's Medical Center Research Institute, located in Dallas on the UT Southwestern campus, was established in 2011 with the purpose of performing biomedical research to better understand the biological basis of disease.
 Teams of Children's Health physicians and UT Southwestern scientists pursue advances in regenerative medicine, cancer biology, and metabolism.

-Children's Health Andrews Institute for Orthopaedics & Sports Medicine
+Children's Health Andrews Institute for Orthopedics & Sports Medicine

 In February 2015, Children's Health announced its partnership with orthopedic surgeon James Andrews.
 The new facility, to be located in Plano, will focus on orthopedic and sports medicine care, pediatric injury prevention, rehabilitation and therapy, and will also house an athletic performance center.
 The new facility was expected to be complete in late 2016, but had its official opening in May 2018.

 In 2019, Children's Health Andrews Institute partnered with Rank One to create a mobile app to "provide more dependable, efficient, and accessible injury care for student-athletes."